-The traditional line of MCUSTA consists of 2 series, the exclusive Shiro-cold series and the affordable SK-cold series.
+The traditional line of MCUSTA consists of the exclusive Shiro series.
 They are equipped with single-sided cut blades and a Japanese magnolia wooden handle.

 The Shiro-ko series has a bolster make out of real water buffalo horn.
 The blade is made of the famous "Hitachi Shirogami # 1 White steel" with a hardness of 62-64 HRc.